Adityasrinivas24/arrhythmia-classification-pynq/README.md

-# ECGNet: Low Precision Neural Net for ECG Classificiation on FPGA
+# Low Precision Neural Network for Arrhythmia Classificiation on FPGA

 ## Contents